-This list grades asset classes by risk and return.
+This list grades the asset classes risk and return profile.
 It may help you if you want to know whether your money is at risk and could be invested better or if you want to become an investor but have no idea where to start.

 Investing money can be daunting and it is easy to get attracted to high yields but forgetting about the associated risk.
 This article aims to shed light on investment risk and returns and help you decide which asset class is right for you.

 To ensure Monethalia remains free of charge, this post contains affiliate links.

 What are the 4 types of asset classes?

 - Stocks or equities

 - Real estate or other tangible assets

 What are the 6 or 7 types of asset classes?